Things To Do

 How to reach Buffalo by plane.

-Located about 150 miles east of Buffalo, this airport offers both domestic and limited international flights.
+Located about 11 miles from downtown Buffalo, this airport offers domestic and limited international flights, making it a convenient entry point for travelers.

 Walkability